mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 The important thing to understand is that the object remains stationary in body space, and is transformed into world space using a combination of translation and rotation operations which put it in the correct position and orientation for rendering.
 When you see the cube animating on screen it is because it is being drawn in world space using the body to world transformation.

 We have the raw materials to implement this transform from body coordinates into world coordinates in the position vector and the orientation quaternion.
 The trick to combining the two is to convert each of them into 4x4 matrix form which is capable of representing both rotation and translation.
 Then we combine the two transformations into a single matrix by multiplication.
 This combined matrix has the effect of first rotating the cube around the origin to get the correct orientation, then translating the cube to the correct position in world space.
-See <a href="http://www.gamedev.net/reference/articles/article695.asp">this article</a> for details on how this is done.
+See [this article](http://www.gamedev.net/reference/articles/article695.asp) for details on how this is done.

 If we then invert this matrix we get one that has the opposite effect, it transforms points in world coordinates into the body coordinates of the object.
 Once we have both these matrices we have the ability to convert points from body to world coordinates and back again which is very handy.
 These two matrices become new secondary values calculated in the 'recalculate' method from the orientation quaternion and position vector.